ITSHahrad/ITSHahrad/README.md

 # Hi, its ITSHahrad! 👋

-Hi, I'm Shahrad, a 17y old developer and the CEO of NuXeS Community.
-Currently, I'm working on web development.
-Here are some of the technologies I specialize in:
+Hi, I'm Shahrad, a 17y old developer, Here are some of the technologies I specialize in:

 ## Skills